ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 **Ten gates.** That's one more than the manually optimized version from the last post.
 What's missing?
-Turns out that K-maps sometimes don't yield the minimal form and have to simplify further by taking out common factors.
+Turns out that K-maps sometimes don't yield the minimal form and we have to simplify further by taking out common factors.

 The conjunctions in the term `(na & b) | (na & nc)` have the common factor `na` and, due to the Distributivity Law, can be rewritten as `na & (b | nc)`.
 That